Hawai‘i’s Pacific Disaster Center receives prestigious United Nations Sasakawa Award for Disaster Risk Reduction

 Lassner said PDC’s evidence-based approach to disaster management has helped shape the field of disaster risk reduction for more than 25 years and will continue to do so.

-“With the formidable challenges posed by climate change, and the complexity of managing multiple hazards as exemplified through the height and aftermath of the COVID-19 pandemic, governments must place even greater focus on adaptation and resilience,” Lassner said.
+“With the formidable challenges posed by the rise in extreme weather events globally, and the complexity of managing multiple hazards such as during the height and aftermath of the COVID-19 pandemic, governments must place even greater focus on adaptation and resilience,” Lassner said.
 “The partnership networks of PDC and its arsenal of tools are certain to be an invaluable asset in helping the global community make this shift.”

 U.N.
 GPDRR Sasakawa Award Ceremony